konrad-kruczynski/ElfsharpWebpage/input/index.md

 # News

+## 2023-10-13
+ELFSharp 2.17.3 released.
+Fixed magic value for the x64 BE Mach-O binary.

+## 2023-06-14
+ELFSharp 2.17.2 released.
+Fixed reading LC_UUID command.

+## 2023-04-25
+ELFSharp 2.17.1 released.
+Fixed another edge case regarding `SHN_LORESERVE` and string table index.

+## 2023-04-03
+ELFSharp 2.17 released.
+Added a command to parse LC_UUID and ability to get the UUID (for Mach-O files, obviously).

+## 2023-01-11
+ELFSharp 2.16.1 released.
+Fixes leaving open stream on ELF loading if it is owned and loading fails.

+## 2022-12-04
+ELFSharp 2.16 released.
+Adds support for multi-file uImage binaries, popular solution for joining e.g. Linux kernel and an FDT describing platform.

+## 2022-11-14
+ELFSharp 2.15.2 released.
+Fixes a bug in which an ELF binary with sections count greater than `SHN_LORESERVE` and containg string table could not be read.

+## 2022-11-12
+ELFSharp 2.15.1 released.
+Fixes a bug in which number of sections in ELF file was incorrectly read in case it was larger than `SHN_LORESERVE`.

+## 2022-04-11
+ELFSharp 2.15 released.
+Multiple notes are now available in the `NoteSegment`.
+First note is still available via old API for backwards compatibility.

 ## 2022-04-08
 ELFSharp 2.14 released.
 Fixes the bug of incorrect interpretation of the value of `shouldOwnStream` parameter in Mach-O binaries.
 Also adds useful constraint on what is expected from `GetCommandsOfType<T>` (commands, naturally) and Mach-O symbol now knows to which section it belongs.